Eawag-DataWareHouse/SDWH/Documentation/Installation.md

 ===================================

 This section describes how to create the empty database and how to configure Pentaho.
-The DWH requires four components to be set up and linked correctly:
+The DWH requires three components to be set up and linked correctly:

-1. two databases, called Datawarehouse and temp.
+1. two databases, called `WaterResearch` and `temp`.

 2. a "DI Repository" that holds the the configuration files of Pentaho and shell scripts